jackchinski/zeroBarter/README.md

 -

 Next steps:
-Withdrawing the order that hasn’t been fulfilled (need to prove that the order has not been fulfilled)
+- Withdrawing the order that hasn’t been fulfilled (need to prove that the order has not been fulfilled).
+- auto checking that the information that is passed by the user in the escrow contract is what the MM agreed on.
+- store the orders in the smart contract under a better key rather than just the orderId,
+- figure out a system for qualifying the asset type in / asset type out, rather than just a number (but also need to make sure that it can be stored in a new storage slot, or I would have to separate the values from each storage slot, but if they're an unknown length, or a varied length per se, then that would be increasingly more difficult then just having a number representation)